antmicro/renode-tesla-roadster-simulation/README.md

 To follow these steps, you need a recent version of Renode installed.
 Refer to [the installation guide in Renode's README](https://github.com/renode/renode/blob/master/README.rst#installation), or use [renode-run](https://github.com/antmicro/renode-run).

-### Obtaining the firmware files
+### Getting this repo and the Roadster firmware

-First, you need a copy of the [Roadster diagnostic disc image](https://github.com/teslamotors/roadster/blob/b71b47cd3c82ad58e1aefb770d9489c7c0e94980/Diagnostic%20Software/Roadster%20All%20Rev%2013.05.21.iso).
-This repository includes the [teslamotors/roadster](https://github.com/teslamotors/roadster) repository as a submodule ([`roadster_release`](./roadster_release)), so you can use it or download the image manually.
+This repository contains everything you need to run the demo in Renode, including the original [teslamotors/roadster](https://github.com/teslamotors/roadster) repository as a submodule (in [`roadster_release`](./roadster_release)) which in turn contains a copy of the [Roadster diagnostic disc image](https://github.com/teslamotors/roadster/blob/b71b47cd3c82ad58e1aefb770d9489c7c0e94980/Diagnostic%20Software/Roadster%20All%20Rev%2013.05.21.iso).

-To use the [Roadster firmware repository](https://github.com/teslamotors/roadster) included in this repository as a submodule, [set up GitLFS](https://github.com/git-lfs/git-lfs#installing).
+To be able to get the `.iso` file, [you need to make sure you have GitLFS set up](https://github.com/git-lfs/git-lfs#installing).

-With GitLFS installed, clone this repository using:
+With Git LFS installed, clone this repository using:

 ```
 git clone --recursive https://github.com/antmicro/renode-tesla-roadster-simulation.git

 ```

-If you want to download the diagnostic disc image manually, you can do that using:
+If you don't have Git LFS or want to download the diagnostic disc image manually, you can do that using:

 ```
 wget https://github.com/teslamotors/roadster/raw/b71b47cd3c82ad58e1aefb770d9489c7c0e94980/Diagnostic%20Software/Roadster%20All%20Rev%2013.05.21.iso
 ```